aws-samples/video-playout-on-aws/README.md

 * Copy and save Output Paramers of the stack to a notepad

+<span style="color:#777"> Note: Application deployed by CDK is a sample/reference application.
+The componets deployed in cdk does not have tracing and logging functionlaities enalbed.
+We recomend you to enables same in production for better visiblity.
+Encryption & backups of Storage and Databse in not enabled.
+You can choose to enable same in application. </span>

 ## To build and deploy cps-scheduler for the first time, run the following in your shell:
 ------------------------------------------
 * Change directory to cps-scheduler folder